graphprotocol/indexer/docs/errors.md

 **Solution**

-Please provide a `epoch-subgraph-endpoint` and make sure graph node has consistent network configurations (`mainnet`, `goerli`, `gnosis`) and is on or after version 0.28.0.
+Please provide a `epoch-subgraph-endpoint` and make sure graph node has consistent network configurations (`mainnet`, `sepolia`, `gnosis`) and is on or after version 0.28.0.